ppknUWr/ppkn-python-learning-exercises/README.md

 #### What can you find inside?

 Couple of Python exercsies in answer to (Notebook with theoretical stuff)[https://github.com/ppknUWr/ppkn-python-learning].
+After the description of problem you can see the answers for it below.